kanupriya-ishu/programming/data structures/arrays/README.md

-# Arrays
-This folder contains programs based on arrays.
+# ArraysThis folder contains programs based on arrays.
 All the programs are solved in java.
 The question of all the programs are included in comments on the top of the file.

-The programs in this folder are:
-1)Reverse the array
-2)Find the maximum and minimum element in an array 3)Find the "Kth" max and min element of an array
+The programs in this folder are:1.
+Reverse the array2.
+Find the maximum and minimum element in an array3.
+Find the "Kth" max and min element of an array